top of page

 Bengen published his paper in 1994, and his analysis covered the period from 1926 to 1992, a span of just 66 years.
 However, it’s worth noting that Bengen wouldn’t have known how, for example, the 1970 retiree would have fared, as he didn’t have a full 30 years of retirement data when he wrote the paper in 1994.

-Over thirty years have passed since Bengen’s original work, and, as discussed, Timeline has data going back to 1915 (which coincided with the worst historical year to retire in the dataset), meaning that we now have nearly 80 years of retirement data available (Timeline currently goes to the end of 2023, so our "latest" retiree for a 30-year retirement would be someone finishing work in 1993).
 Although 80 years of retirement data may seem substantial, it represents less than three of our 30-year retirements analysed.
 We may encounter market conditions in the future that are far worse than those reflected in our historical data.
-For example, Morningstar research suggests that a sustainable withdrawal rate closer to 3% may be more appropriate due to elevated valuations.
+For example, in 2021, Morningstar research suggested that a sustainable withdrawal rate closer to 3% may be more appropriate given elevated valuations.
 (Of course, safe withdrawal rates can only be determined in hindsight, so it's always worth bearing this in mind when reading predictions!).

 Challenge Four: Starting stock market valuations are not taken into account